themosis/documentation/blade.md

 Poedit
 ------

 By default, Poedit cannot find strings to translate from Blade templates.
-Here is a list of parameters to add to your Poedit software preferences so it can detect translation strings from your Blade views:
+Here is a list of parameters to add to your Poedit software preferences, so it can detect translation strings from your Blade views:

 1. Open Poedit
 2. Go to Preferences -> Parsers